datasciblog/datasciblog.github.io/_posts/2019-12-19-DL-xx-accomplishing-deep-learning-specialization.md

 ## What DiD I Learn?

-- You really don't need a solid mathematics background to start learning.
+- You really don't need a solid mathematics background to start learning these courses.

 > If you don't understand, don't worry about it.